VolkerH/Lattice_Lightsheet_Deskew_Deconv/README.md

 * corresponding PSF
 https://www.dropbox.com/s/39ljascy4vkp0tk/488_PSF_galvo_CamA_ch0_stack0000_488nm_0000000msec_0016836088msecAbs.tif?dl=0

-### How is this different from LLspy ?
+### How is this different from `LLSpy` and `cudaDeconv`?

-LLSpy (by Talley Lambert https://github.com/tlambert03/LLSpy) is a front-end for batch processing lattice-lightsheet data.
+LLSpy (by Talley Lambert https://github.com/tlambert03/LLSpy) is a batch processing GUI front-end for processing lattice-lightsheet data.
-The actual processing is performed by the `cudaDeconv` library from Janelia, which unfortunately is not developed in the open and only distributed after signing a NDA.
+The deconvolution and deskew part of the processing in LLSpy is performed by the `cudaDeconv` library from Janelia Farm.

-The code in this repository is intended to develop into an open-source, GPU accelerated library for deskewing and deconvolving lattice light sheet data.
-The open source license still needs to be determined after discussions with @jni and other contributors.
-I assume it will be the same license that scikit-image uses.

-## Todo (these will be added to the issue tracker)

-* add more example datasets
-* add batch sumission for HPC clusters using `dask-jobqueue` https://github.com/dask/dask-jobqueue
-* Flowdec currently requires CUDA for GPU-acceleration.
-An `opencl`-based deconvolution would open this up to more graphics accelerators.
-Alternatively check whether we can get the `ROCm` version of tensorflow running with flowdec to at least support AMD workstation cards https://github.com/ROCmSoftwarePlatform/tensorflow-upstream
-* develop and add PSF processing utilities, similar to PSF distiller
+LLSpy also includes corrections for residual pixel intensities and provides registration between channels - none of this is currently implemented in this project.
+This project was started as an effort to provide an open-source, GPU accelerated implementation of deskew/deconvolve because `cudaDeconv` was only available as a binary distribution (after signing a non-disclosure-agreement).
+Meanwhile, Dan Milkie has released `cudaDeconv` as open source: https://github.com/dmilkie/cudaDecon .

+## License

+The code in this repository falls under a BSD-3 license, with the exceptions of parts from other projects (which will have their respective licenses reproduced in the source files.)